SpenceKonde/megaTinyCore/megaavr/libraries/USERSIG/README.md

 ### `USERSIG.flush()`
 By analogy with the stream flush() method, commits any pending writes to the NVM.
-This function does nothing on megaTinyCore, as the library always immediately commits all changes to the NVM because there is no reason not to (unlike DxCore).
+This function does nothing on megaTinyCore, as the library always immediately commits all changes to the NVM because there is no reason not to (unlike DxCore, where we cannot erase bytes individually, but must erase the whole flash as one monolithic entity.).

 It always returns 0 as a `int8_t`, indicating success.
 On DxCore it can also return negative numbers; those indicate errors.